Halberton: Features

 There are several old houses in the village, the most notable being ‘The Priory’, believed to date from the 14th century, when it was part of a college called St. Jude's.
 This was occupied by monks of the order of St. Augustine.
-The building known to be the oldest is the Mill House, which was registered in the Doomsday Book (1086) as town mills.
+The building known to be the oldest is the Mill House, which was registered in Domesday Book as town mills.
 Townsend House (now demolished) dated from the early 18th century, and several other houses in the village date from the 17th and 18th centuries.

 The parish church, dedicated to Saint Andrew, is grade I listed and dates from the 14th century.
 It stands at the centre of the village, and is thought to have been constructed on the site of an earlier Saxon church.
 There is also a Methodist Chapel at which John Wesley preached, first in 1760, and again between 1779 and 1789.
 Halberton also has a Christian Fellowship Group, which meets in Ash Thomas Church.

-The Great Western Railway once had a branch line running through Halberton to Tiverton, but this has now gone.
+The Great Western Railway once had a branch line running through Halberton to Tiverton, with a halt at Lower Town, but both the line and the station have now gone.
 However, the Grand Western Canal still runs through the parish and, although navigable, this is now a country park.
 It is 11 mi long, running from Tiverton to Loudwells.
 Rock Bridge was constructed to carry the road (formerly the A373) over the canal.
 The same engineers that built the canal also built a substantial country house, turnpike house and cottages at the site.
 Several other bridges were also constructed at Halberton to carry minor roads over the canal.